emilianoyoung/ai/_posts/_archive/2020-01-05-neuro-symbolic-ai-is-the-future-of-artificial-intelligence-heres-how-it-works.md

 ---
 category: news
 title: "Neuro-symbolic A.I. is the future of artificial intelligence.
 Here’s how it works"
-excerpt: "And it needs to happen by reinventing artificial intelligence as we know it ...
-Before he joined IBM, Cox co-founded a company, Perceptive Automata, that developed software for self-driving cars.
-The team had a Slack channel in which they posted funny images they had stumbled across during the course of data collection.
-One of them, taken ..."
+excerpt: "And it needs to happen by reinventing artificial intelligence as we know it.
+So when Cox says that the world needs to ...
+“It’s one of those cases that you might never see in your lifetime,” Cox said.
+“I don’t know if Waymo and Tesla have images of traffic lights on fire in the datasets they use to train their neural networks, but ..."
 publishedDateTime: 2020-01-05T10:00:00Z
 sourceUrl: https://www.digitaltrends.com/cool-tech/neuro-symbolic-ai-the-future/
 type: article